 Karen’s family has a long history of HCM and sudden cardiac arrest.
 There are four generations confirmed with a diagnosis of HCM and suspicion of cases traced back another generation or two.
 Karen herself was diagnosed in 2003 at age 44.
 She received an implantable cardioverter defibrillator (ICD) immediately after diagnosis, despite being asymptomatic, because of her strong family history.

-In the next seven years, she received appropriate shocks on four separate occasions for ventricular fibrillation (V-fib), a dangerous arrhythmia which can lead to sudden cardiac arrest and possibly death.
+Over the next seven years, she received appropriate shocks on four separate occasions for ventricular fibrillation (V-fib), a dangerous arrhythmia which can lead to sudden cardiac arrest and possibly death.
 Karen also developed heart failure which required an open-heart surgery called a myectomy a few months later.
 While the myectomy improved her symptoms and quality of life, the V-fib continued.
-Her ICD has successfully averted sudden cardiac death five more times since then.
+At this point in Karen's HCM journey, her ICD had already successfully averted sudden cardiac death five more times.
 Doctors put her on powerful medications, including ranolazine and amiodarone, to treat her arrhythmia and symptoms.

 Karen is thankful to have HCM knowledgeable physicians as part of her care, but stressful situations happen.
-To deal with those negative emotions, she uses prayer to ground her.
+In November of 2022, Karen another appropriate shock from her ICD (bringing a total of eleven times her ICD saved her life).
+To deal with stress and negative emotions, she uses prayer to ground her.
 She also lists what she is thankful for to help find the positive side of any negative situation she might be facing.
 Living with HCM need not mean living in fear of it but appreciating life each and every day regardless of the hurdles placed before us.

 Please share this story to bring awareness to Heart Month!